 St. Paul’s Churchyard, London EC4M 8AD

 Perhaps the cheapest view of London from above (if you can handle the 311 steps up) the view from the Monument is one of London’s best.
 Erected by famous London architect Sir Christopher Wren, it’s the tallest isolated stone column in the world and was built in 1677—just 11 years after the fire destroyed so much of the city.
 The Monument is located just steps way from where the Great Fire of 1666 is believed to have started—famously caused by a spark in a baker’s shop on Pudding Lane.

 The claustrophobic climb isn’t for the faint-of-heart.
 But trust me—when you make it to the top and see the light, it’s a view worth climbing for.
-Entry to the Monument is affordable (£3 adults; £2 students) and convenient.
+Entry to the Monument is affordable (£4.50 adults; £3 students; more information here) and convenient.
 Just bring your hiking shoes.

 Fish Street Hill, London EC3R 6DB